-SMPCP'S Family Violence Working Group and facilitating organisation ShantiWorks are working alongside each school to identify appropriate students to receive training to become peer-leaders.
-Trained students will then present a component of the training to their peers within the school setting and pass on their new understanding of gender equity and violence against women.
-School staff will be trained in preventing violence against women and supporting project implementation within the school.
+SMPCP'S Family Violence Working Group and facilitating organisation ShantiWorks worked together with each school to identify appropriate students to receive training to become peer-leaders.
+Trained students then presented a component of the training to their peers within the school setting and passed on their new understanding of gender equity and violence against women.
+School staff were also trained in preventing violence against women and supporting project implementation within the school.

-The first phase of the project has been completed and involved the development of collaborative processes between ShantiWorks and the SMPCP Family Violence Working Group.
+Phase I of the project involved the development of collaborative processes between ShantiWorks and the SMPCP Family Violence Working Group.

 Phase II took place across Term 1 , 2016 and saw ShantiWorks and the project officer focus on the development of resources and training content for teachers and students and the delivery of teacher training sessions.

-Expected activities for the next phase of the project include implementation of parent information sessions and the student program .
-The project will be evaluated and completed by June 2016.
+Phase III of the project included implementation of parent information sessions and the student program .
+The project was evaluated and completed in mid 2016.

 The program was presented as a poster at the 2015 Stop Domestic Violence Conference in Canberra.